 Q: Have you lost any weight since you started training for this marathon?

-A: I don’t believe I did, mostly because I didn’t have any weight to lose to begin with.
+A: I don’t believe I did.
 I haven’t stepped on a scale in a while though, so I can’t say for sure.
 Some of my jeans fit a little looser in the waist these days, but I can’t tell if it’s from running or from doing strength training.

 Q: How do you carry everything during long runs?

 A: I have this running belt by Nathan with a fanny pack of sorts (see below) – it fits my cell phone, a few gels and some tissues for my runny nose.
 It goes around my waist, not hips, although I suspect you can carry it around your hips too.
 The pouch goes to the back, and whenever I need something, I just reach back without having to stop.
 I used this belt during my last marathon in 2013 as well.

 I also bring a water bottle with a koozie sleeve with the bottom cut off (here’s the technique for doing that).
 You can tuck in a car key and a couple gels behind the koozie if you aren’t wearing a fanny pack.
 By now I’m used to holding a bottle for the entire duration of my run, but for some of us it may take some practice.

 There are some contraptions for water bottles available in running stores and online that have pockets and handles to make carrying them easier, but I find that my koozie trick does the job just fine for me.

 Q: Do you listen to music while running?